Guseyn/guseyn.com/static/md/posts/oop.md

 Object-oriented programming(and I am not going to cut it further in the article) is extremely complex subject to discuss.
 Not only because it has such term like **object** as the core idea of this paradigm, which can be interpreted in many different ways, but because even if there is some agreement about what **object** really is, there are a lot of questions on how to implement it technically.

 The main point of this article is to show what *object-oriented programming* can give us in terms of structuring our code in a better way than uhm...
-Let's say in a better way than standard procedural programming on example of Java language, which may be claimed as not true object-oriented language, but still can be quite good for showing some examples.
+Let's say in a better way than standard procedural programming on example of Java, which may be claimed as not true object-oriented language, but still can be quite good for showing some examples.

 I want to split this article into three parts: